anurag9598/avcomputers/README.md

 # avcomputers

-my first website
-by writing code using html javascript and css
+A simple website by using some of the basic tags and css